mramshaw/Golang/FizzBuzz/README.md

 ## Golang

-Anyhow, this showed up in an interview where I was supposed to be asking technical questions, so I thought I would code up my own answer.
-The question is usually is usually phrased as "from 1 to 100", so checking whether or not the results start at zero - or one - is probably worthwhile, likewise whether or not the code terminates at 99 - or 100.
+This showed up in an interview where I was supposed to be asking technical questions, so I thought I would code my own answer.
+The question is usually phrased as "from 1 to 100", so checking whether or not the results start at zero - or one - is probably worthwhile, likewise whether or not the code terminates at 99 - or 100.

-Even for such a simple piece of code, it is quite easy to over-engineer, so perhaps specifying "without using subroutines" as well might reduce some of the pressure on candidates.
+It is easy to over-engineer even such a simple piece of code, so perhaps also specifying "without using subroutines" might reduce some of the pressure on candidates.

 Run it as follows: